 My mom would blame Charmed, or CSI, or Alias for my nightmares.
 She thought those were already really scary stuff, and that I shouldn’t be watching them.
 Now I know where I got my low tolerance for scary stuff.

 Up to now I still love watching tv shows and movies about crimes and witches.
 I am ok with thrillers.
 What I can’t stand is supernatural scary stuff like ghosts.
 I can only tolerate ghosts stuff if the other characters have powers like they’re witches, but if they are ordinary humans, I’m scared to death.

 I did have a happy childhood.
 I had my cousins to play with.
 I had lots of toys.
 There were things I loved: writing, singing, and drawing.
 I felt loved.
 But somehow I felt lonely.
-I was an only child, and I remembered lots of times where I would be playing alone with my dollies.
+I was an only child, and I remember lots of times when I would be playing alone with my dollies.
 In my baby voice, I liked screaming “I want to die,” but I don’t think I really understood what dying meant.

 Check out my other blog categories.

 Note: For some entries in this blog, a few names and details have been deliberately and willingly changed by the author.
 This is a personal decision made by the author for specific reasons known to her and is not an endorsement for censorship.